spatialillusions/milsymbol/docs/README.md

 ```
 ----

-### setOptions(*{Options}*)
+### setOptions(*arg1, arg2 ... argN*)

-This sets the options for a symbol and updates the symbol, the options are the same as when you create a new symbol, where an updated SIDC can be included in the options object (`SIDC: String`).
+This sets the options for a symbol and updates the symbol, the arguments are options Objects in the same way as when you create a new symbol, where an updated SIDC can be included in the options object (`sidc: String`).
 If setOptions is called without an options object, the symbol is simply updated.

 **Returns**